Contrast-Security-OSS/docs/content/user/ui/settings/Integrations.md

 ### Prerequisites

 * Bugzilla account credentials (username and password)
-* A running Bugzilla application instance accessible via HTTP to the Contrast TeamServer
+* A running Bugzilla application instance accessible via HTTP to Contrast
 * A product, component and version to associate the application instrumented by Contrast

 ### Setting Up The Bugzilla Integration

-1. Log in to TeamServer as an **Organization Administrator**
+1. Log in to Contrast as an **Organization Administrator**
 2. From the user dropdown menu, select **Organization Settings**
 3. Select the **Integrations** tab in the left navigation
 4. Click **Connect** in the Bugzilla row